shanu17/INFSCI2560-project/README.md

 This will start the server and you can access the website by opening your browser and going to the URL - localhost:3000 <br/>

 Please start by creating a few users and few restaurants with more than 1 menu item to order

+## Admin Privilege:
+To access admin functionality create a user with the name as "admin" and email ID as "admin@pitt.edu", the rest of the information needed to create an user is arbitrary.